 Additional Survey Items

-- Additional items will be asked of all Health System employees to better understand communication, trust and collaboration, and organizational alignment and vision.
+- Additional items will be asked of all School of Medicine employees to better understand communication, trust and collaboration, and organizational alignment and vision.

-- Open-ended items will be available for qualitative responses by all Health System employees
+- One open-ended item will be available for qualitative responses by all School of Medicine employees